KevinQuantJIN/lynk_swap/README.md

 # Lynk Swap

-Lynk Swap is an omnichain decentralized exchange (DEX) developed as a project of the Chainlink 2024 Hackathon.
+Lynk Swap is an omnichain decentralized exchange (DEX) developed as a project of the Block Magic: A Chainlink Hackathon.
 This project aims to facilitate the most flexible DEX trading across all chains.
 It supports four unique modes of operation:

 1. **1-N Swap**: This mode allows users to exchange assets from one chain to multiple chains at the optimal price.
 The distribution of assets across different chains is determined based on an arbitrage-free assumption.
 This mode can be considered as an omnichain DEX aggregator.